+Visit the degree show of the local Art School.
 Those fresh graduates are dying to make it big and have their art out there.
-You are bound to discover some pretty cool pieces.
-The artist will also be incredibly grateful if you go home with one of their works.
+You are bound to discover some pretty cool pieces and will make someone’s day (or month) if you go home with one of their works.

+Go to local art fairs and markets.
 There must be some in your city or area.
 Stroll around, speak to the artists.
 These events are usually very lively and informal and feel less daunting than shopping for art in a quiet gallery.

+Be brave!
+Dive into an actual gallery!
 Galleries may look scary for someone who doesn’t usually go to these kind of places, but trust me, gallery owners want to sell art and you are customer just like anyone else.
 You’ll probably find there are pieces of art at different price levels.
 You may not be a regular, but you have every right to go in and have a look around.
 Many galleries in the UK now have a scheme called Own Art, which let you buy an artwork with a 0% loan, so worth popping in for.

-Your local auction house will have plenty of artworks too.
+The local auction house will have plenty of artworks too.
 Have a look in their online catalogue of items to see if it is worth bidding.
 You’d be surprised how often you could pick up a framed original for less than £50.
 Of course, as with markets and charity shops: it is hit or miss, but certainly a good way of buying quirky art on a budget.

-Charity shops, car-boot sales or flea markets for original paintings, etchings and vintage posters.
+Browse the charity shops, car-boot sales or flea markets for original paintings, etchings and vintage posters.

+Feeling creative?
 Make something yourself.
 Paint, draw, sew, print or take photos.
 Frame a piece of fabric or wallpaper you love.
 Get the kids involved and let them go crazy with their felt pens and finger paint.
 It is amazing how good things look in a frame.